iyadadalan/iTaleem_CaseStudy/README.md

   - Confidence Level: High
   - The vulnerability is located at https://italeemc.iium.edu.my/course/view.php?id=14106
 #### Evaluate:
+HTTP Strict Transport Security (HSTS) is a web security policy mechanism whereby a web server declares that complying user agents (such as a web browser) are to interact with it using only secure HTTPS connections (i.e. HTTP layered over TLS/SSL).
+HSTS is an IETF standards track protocol and is specified in RFC 6797.
 #### Prevent:

 ### <a name="serv"/>h.
 Cookie Poisoning